KonuTech/gfk_ml_ops_data_analyst/README.md

 **Target Drift and Prediction Drift**

 > First, I will focus a bit on the analysis of Target Drift, and related Prediction Drift.
-> The below graphs are showing a global (high level) perspective on the matter of Target Drift and Prediction Drift.
+> Below graphs are showing a global (high level) perspective on the matter of Target Drift and Prediction Drift.
 > The graphs are here to help answer the question if the hard cutoff on the 28th of November was somehow the right choice
 > to assume.
 The cutoff sliced the data set into 13 weekly buckets of the so-called 'Reference' data set and 12 weekly
 > buckets